Labyrinth Seals and Clearance Seals Information

 Labyrinth seals and clearance seals are minimum-leakage seals that protect machine elements from contamination through a noncontact method.
 They operate on the principle of positive clearance and do not rub on shafts or housing.

-The design of labyrinth seals and clearance seals reduce friction, maintain low operating temperatures, experience little-to-no wear when maintained, operate at high speeds, and can have a long service life.
 Labyrinth seals and clearance seals are often available in aluminum, bronze, steel, or plastic materials like PTFE.
-They are often used in high speed and high temperature applications including in centrifugal compressors and gas turbines.
+They are often used in high-speed and high-temperature applications including in centrifugal compressors and gas turbines.

 Smalley Steel Ring Co / CC BY-SA 2.5